paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 **(b) Retirement of Officers Retiring Voluntarily.—**

-(1) **Service-in-grade requirement.—** — In order to be eligible for voluntary retirement under any provision of this title in a grade above the grade of captain in the Army, Air Force, Marine Corps, or,11 So in original.
-The comma probably should not appear.
-Space Force or lieutenant in the Navy, a commissioned officer of the Army, Navy, Air Force, Marine Corps, or Space Force must have served on active duty in that grade for a period of not less than three years, except that—
+(1) **Service-in-grade requirement.—** — In order to be eligible for voluntary retirement under any provision of this title in a grade above the grade of captain in the Army, Air Force, Marine Corps, or Space Force or lieutenant in the Navy, a commissioned officer of the Army, Navy, Air Force, Marine Corps, or Space Force must have served on active duty in that grade for a period of not less than three years, except that—

   (A) subject to subsection (c), the Secretary of Defense may reduce such period to a period of not less than two years for any officer; and